Updated June 5, 2016

 Successful candidates will then continue on with the background

 investigation process.
-It is our intent to have a list of qualified
+It is our intent to maintain a list of qualified

 for general police department information

-The South Windsor Police Department is a proactive and progressive law
+Windsor Police Department is a proactive and progressive law enforcement

-enforcement agency with a focus on community policing and problem solving.
+agency with a focus on community policing and problem solving.
+The

-The department offers paid training, a competitive salary and benefits
+department offers paid training, a competitive salary and benefits package

-package and a defined contribution retirement plan.
-Officers can work in
+and a defined contribution retirement plan.
+Officers can work in numerous

-numerous special assignments including Investigations, Traffic, Vice &
+special assignments including Investigations, Traffic, Vice & Narcotics,

-Narcotics, Youth Services, and participate in various regional teams such as
+Youth Services, and participate in various regional teams such as Metro

 Eligible applicants must have